denet, A lightweight command-line tool for process monitoring in benchmarking and beyond: Abstract

 \section{Abstract}

-\paragraph{Summary:} \texttt{denet} is a lightweight process monitoring utility providing real-time resource profiling of running processes. \texttt{denet} reports CPU, memory, disk I/O, network activity, and thread usage, including recursive child monitoring, with adaptive sampling rates.
-It offers both a command-line interface (CLI) with colorized outputs and a Python API for inclusion in other software.
-Output includes performance metrics as well as process metadata, including PID and the executed command.
-Output formats are JSON, JSONL, and CSV.
-Easy-to-parse, intuitive structured results are a design choice that makes \texttt{denet} suitable for benchmarking, debugging, monitoring, and optimizing data-intensive pipelines in bioinformatics and other fields.
+\paragraph{Summary:} \texttt{denet} is a lightweight process monitoring tool providing real-time resource profiling of running processes.
+It reports CPU, memory, disk I/O, network activity, and thread usage, including recursive child monitoring, with adaptive sampling rates. \texttt{denet} exposes two interfaces: a CLI with colorized output and a Python API.
+Output format is JSONL.
+Each record carries performance metrics and process metadata (PID and the executed command).
+Structured output makes \texttt{denet} suitable for benchmarking and tuning data-intensive pipelines in bioinformatics and beyond.
+We provide CLI and API examples, including a bioinformatics workflow in Snakemake, showcasing \texttt{denet}'s diagnostic properties.

-\paragraph{Availability and implementation:} \texttt{denet} is open-source software released under the GPLv3 license, and maintained at \url{https://github.com/btraven00/denet}.
-It is implemented in Rust, with Python bindings provided via \texttt{maturin}, and can be installed either from Cargo (\texttt{cargo install denet}) or PyPI (\texttt{pip install denet}).
+\paragraph{Availability and implementation:} \texttt{denet} is open-source software released under the GPLv3 terms, and maintained at \url{https://github.com/btraven00/denet}.
+It is implemented in Rust, with Python bindings provided via \texttt{maturin}, and installs from Cargo (\texttt{cargo install denet}) or PyPI (\texttt{pip install denet}).
 Most functionality does not require administrative privileges, enabling use on cloud platforms, HPC clusters, and standard Linux workstations.
-Certain advanced features, such as eBPF support, may require elevated permissions.
-Documentation, including usage examples and API references, is provided.
+Advanced features such as eBPF support may require elevated permissions.

 \textbf{Keywords:} resource profiling, workflow, benchmarking, bioinformatics